Genitank – Kangers New Clear Atomiser Series

 So first things first, the main difference with the Aerotank series and the Genitank is that the Aerotank is made with stainless steel and the Genitank is made with copper with a chrome plated finish.
 Both have the same Pyrex glass.

 Before that puts you off completely let me tell you the price difference.
-Depending where you buy from you can be looking at around a £7-10 difference in price.
-That’s a good chunk of change for sure, enough for a pack of coils or a couple of bottles of e-liquid!
+Depending where you buy from there is a difference in price.

 Anyway….
 The final, main point of difference is the airflow control.
 The Genitank has an update control which I do actually prefer.
 When turned, the ring glides smoothly over four holes, you simply leave as many or as few as you would like open to fit in with how airy/tight you want your draw to be.